-- Parliamentary duties: a parliamentarian's activities that relate directly to their role as a member of Parliament. - Electorate duties: a parliamentarian's activities that support or serve their constituents. - Party political duties: a parliamentarian's formal activities that are connected with their political party. - Official duties: a parliamentarian's duties that relate to their role as an office holder or minister.
+- Parliamentary duties: a parliamentarian's activities that relate directly to their role as a member of Parliament. - Electorate duties: a parliamentarian's activities that support or serve their constituents. - Party political duties: a parliamentarian's formal activities that are connected with both their political party and their membership of the Parliament, or the redistribution or abolishment of their electoral division. - Official duties: a parliamentarian's duties that relate to their role as an office holder or minister.